InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 5. Community
 6. Meritocracy

-As an organization willing to adopt inner source methodology, the first step is to look how close are organization's principles with these open source ecosytem principles, and work on minimizing the *deltas* with them.
+As an organization willing to adopt InnerSource methodology, the first step is to look how close are organization's principles with these open source ecosytem principles, and work on minimizing the *deltas* with them.